nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 06.md

 This preserves the party's declared choice while continuing both the war plot and the personal stories.

-## Continuity Decisions Needing GM Confirmation
+## Continuity Status

-### Orc Faction Names
+### Resolved: Black Fang Identity

-- **Broken-fang tokens:** Found on the first hostile orc patrol.
+- **Canonical name:** Black Fang, as established in Session 06.
-- **Black Fang:** Named in Session 06 as Razor's allied clan.
+- **Tribal marker:** Warriors carry broken fangs taken from various creatures.
-- **Shattered Fang:** Named in the GM canvas as the cave-dwelling tribe with the old Erie blood feud.
+- **Older preparation:** Any earlier alternate Fang name refers to this same tribe.

-These may represent one faction with evolving names, related factions, or separate tribes.
-A single canon decision will prevent later confusion.
+The mountain-pass raiders, the cave-dwelling orcs with the Erie blood feud, and Razor's allied orc clan are one faction: the **Black Fang**.

-### Cloud Seer Versus Cloud-Tusk
+### Resolved: Cloud Seer Identity

-**Cloud Seer** and **Zing Zow** are played canon. **Cloud-Tusk**, Kora Skybreak, Jun Ashstep, and Elder Mauk are optional preparation.
-Decide whether to convert or retire the unused names.
+**Cloud Seer** is the canonical tribe name, and **Zing Zow** is played canon.
+Kora Skybreak, Jun Ashstep, and Elder Mauk are optional, unrevealed Cloud Seer NPCs rather than members of a separate tribe.

-### Axe Rules
+### Needs Confirmation: Axe Rules

 The played transcript describes the Axe of Snaggletooth as dealing **3d4** rather than a normal battleaxe's **1d8**.
 The older Warren canvas lists **2d4+2**.
 The transcript and character sheet should control current mechanics unless deliberately revised.